 No. Clerking for the Executive Office for Immigration Review counts as a time-limited judicial clerkship, meaning that although you are not eligible for PILRAP assistance, your window of eligibility to enter the program is not impacted during your clerkship.
 Your work as a clerk is eligible employment for Public Service Loan Forgiveness.

 Do I have to turn in my whole federal tax return with my application or can I simply submit the first two pages of my 1040?

 I asked for an extension from the IRS to file my taxes late.
 I will not have filed my tax return by the October 1 deadline for the PILRAP application.
 May I still apply for PILRAP assistance?

 Yes, you may still apply.
 Please include a short addendum with your PILRAP application, explaining that you asked for an extension to file your taxes late.
 Once you do file your taxes, please update the Financial Aid Office with a copy and your eligibility will be determined at that time.

-All application materials must be scanned together and emailed as a single attachment in an email (with the subject heading “PILRAP 2014 Application”) to email@example.com by 5:00 p.m. on Tuesday, October 1, 2013.
+All application materials must be scanned together and emailed as a single attachment in an email (with the subject heading “PILRAP 2015 Application”) to email@example.com by Wednesday, October 1, 2014.
 Hard copies, faxes, and incomplete applications will not be accepted.
 An application is not considered submitted until the applicant receives a confirmation email from the Financial Aid Office.
 An applicant who does not receive a confirmation email within two business days of submitting the application must contact firstname.lastname@example.org to confirm receipt of the application.
 Late applications will not be considered.